Basic Wine Tasting Terms

 Mellow – soft, non-harsh wines.
 A slight hint of sweetness is sometimes present.

-Minerally – this can be used to describe the taste of wine, similar to mineral water,
+Minerally – this can be used to describe aromas or tastes in wine reminiscent of wet stones, slate, or a fresh, crisp sensation similar to mineral water.

 N